rust-lang/book/nostarch/chapter06.md

 pattern is its first arm.

 Using `if let` means you have less to type, less indentation, and less boilerplate.
-However, we've lost the exhaustiveness checking that `match` enforces.
-Choosing between `match` and `if let` depends on what you're doing in your particular case, and if gaining conciseness is an appropriate tradeoff for losing exhaustiveness checking.
+However, we’ve lost the exhaustiveness checking that `match` enforces.
+Choosing between `match` and `if let` depends on what you’re doing in your particular case, and if gaining conciseness is an appropriate tradeoff for losing exhaustiveness checking.